Nuclear expert in exile, Aleksandr Nikitin, doubts Russia has the technical means to build subsea nuclear powered LNG carriers.

 Sailing under the ice can be done regardless of climate and weather conditions.

-Unlike surface LNG-carriers that have to crush the ice following icebreakers, a submarine can sail much faster eastbound from the terminals in the Ob Bay fast.
-17 knots, according to the designers.
+Unlike surface LNG-carriers that have to follow an icebreaker crushing the ice, a submarine can sail much faster eastbound from the terminals in the Ob Bay.
+A speed of 17 knots, according to the designers.

 Fantasy